 In 2006 Ambrose retired and Zenhausern replaced him as CEO and recognized the early experience with low technology and persons with special needs would be of particular benefit to emerging countries.
 In many cases in those countries technology is limited to Internet Cafes and some schools do not even have electricity.
 Education for mainstream students is limited and those with special needs are given caretaking at best.
 ESF has concentrating on providing online support to teachers and caregivers who then work with students under the supervision of ESF staff.
 We have learned to make the best use of whatever technology is available.

-During the past 7 years ESF has been facilitating the activities of grassroots NGOs and has created the Peace Flame Network of over 250 organizations with of a mission of Social Good.
-One hundred seventy of those NGOs is registered in the Archive of Social Good, a resource that can be searched by country, population served, and mission.
+During the past 10 years ESF has been facilitating the activities of grassroots NGOs and has created the Peace Flame Network of over 100 organizations with of a mission of Human Development and Enrichment.